-Solange Knowles Shading Adele After She Beats Beyonce For Album Of The Year? — See Tweet
+Solange Knowles Disses Grammys After Adele Beats Beyonce For Album Of The Year

 “Technical difficulties, blah blah.
 Thanks for the reminder.
 Very much appreciated.
 F… that performance, though,” he wrote.
 “You think that’s why I kept my work out of the Grammys process this year?
 Don’t you think I would’ve wanted to play the show to ‘redeem’ myself if I felt that way?
 In reality, I actually wanted to participate in honoring Prince on the show but then I figured my best tribute to that man’s legacy would be to continue to be myself out here and to be successful.
 Winning a TV award doesn’t christen me successful.
 It took me some time to learn that.”

 Frank went into further detail, talking about what exactly bothered him the most.
-He also addressed Taylor Swift‘s win, “You know what’s really not ‘great TV’ guys?
+He also addressed Taylor Swift‘s win.
+“You know what’s really not ‘great TV’ guys?
 1989 getting album of the year over To Pimp A Butterfly.
 Hands down one of the most ‘faulty’ TV moments I’ve seen,” he wrote.
-On the plus side, Adele sweetly snapped her Album of the Year Grammys statue in half to share with Bey, but to others it seems to be more about the principle.
+On the plus side, Adele seemingly snapped her Album of the Year Grammys statue in half to share with Bey after gushing over Lemonade, but to others it’s more about the principle.

-HollywoodLifers, do you think about Solange re-posting Frank’s message?
+HollywoodLifers, what do you think about Solange re-posting Frank’s message?
 Let us know!

 Copyright © 2017 PMC.
 All rights reserved.